Founders of Absolute Poker

 Scott, who was managing the company, and his friends are said to have lived a wild life of luxury as Absolute Poker was an initial success.
 It’s also believed that his plan was to take the company public and stage an Initial Price Offering.
 However, in 2006 the legal landscape for online poker was changing and allegedly these plans were shelved and Scott instead sold the company to Tokwiro Enterprises.

 In 2007, Absolute Poker was hit by a cheating scandal.
 The poker playing community had begun to suspect that all was not right as the poker site and a number of amateur sleuths started to investigate what was going on.
 Eventually it was discovered that at least one account at the site was able to view the whole cards of other players, and this account had been used to cheat unsuspecting players out of millions of dollars.

 The unofficial investigations that had taken place managed to link this rogue account to Scott Tom.
 After a subsequent investigation by Absolute Poker it was announced that Tom had not been involved in the cheating, although the poker community remained skeptical.
 The site had previously put out a statement that Tom had not been working at the site for over a year, but it was discovered that he been involved in day to day operations during the cheating scandal.

-Scott Tom, to date, has not answered these charges.
-He is believed to currently reside in Anitigua and the Federal Bureau of Investigation considers him “at large”.
+Scott Tom, to date, hasn’t answered these charges.
+He’s believed to currently reside in Anitigua, and the Federal Bureau of Investigation considers him “at large”.

 Another of the Absolute Poker founders, Brent Beckley, was also indicted at the same time as Scott Tom.
 In December 2011 he pleaded guilty to criminal charges that included conspiracy to commit bank fraud and wire fraud.
 He admitted that Absolute Poker had disguised banking transactions to facilitate their operation as a gambling site.